ibrahimWassouf/studyGale/_posts/2023-06-17-escaping-the-console.md

 do much other than CRUD operations).
 It's a batteries included framework, meaning that it provides many solutions that you may use during development, built right into the framework itself.
-For example, it automatically creates an admin page for your website, has it's own ORM software to query your database with Python rather than SQL, and so on.
+For example, it automatically creates an admin page for your website, has its own ORM software to query your database with Python rather than SQL, and so on.
 You too will most likely rely on many frameworks, libraries, and projects to build whatever it is that you are building.